Vaishali district: Languages

 At the time of the 2011 Census of India, 95.09% of the population in the district spoke Hindi and 4.80% Urdu as their first language.
 69.88% of the population recorded their language as 'Other' under Hindi, while Hindi itself was only reported by 25.10%.
 The dialect of the region is Bajjika, variously regarded as a dialect of Maithili language.

 Flora and fauna

 In 1997, the district became home to the Barela Salim Ali Zubba Saheni Wildlife Sanctuary, which has an area of 2 km2.

+Administration

+The Vaishali district (headquartered at Hajipur) is headed by an IAS officer of the rank of District Magistrate (DM).

+The district has got 1422 inhabited villages under 290 Gram Panchayats and 30 territorial police stations.

+Tehsils

+Vaishali district comprises three tehsils or Sub-divisions, each headed by a Sub-Divisional Magistrate (SDM):